Gib crisis: Investors meeting Fletcher chiefs

 Taylor said the company understood people's views.

-Fletcher has a three-pronged strategy to easy the crisis: running its mills 24/7, restricting supply and opening a new $400m plant at Tauriko, Tauranga.
+Fletcher has a three-pronged strategy to ease the crisis: running its mills 24/7, working with merchants to create a fair distribution of supply, and opening a new $400m plant at Tauriko, Tauranga.